 Recipe FAQs

-We like using spicy Italian sausage because it adds a nice kick of flavour and just the right amount of heat.
+We like using spicy Italian sausage because it adds a nice kick of flavor and just the right amount of heat.
 If you don’t like spicy food, you can sub in a milder sausage such as regular Italian or another preferred sausage.
-Even chicken or turkey sausage would work!
+Even turkey or chicken sausage would work!

-It’s best to use elbow or another small pasta such as Ditali.
-I like to use whole grain pasta for some extra goodness, and you can use gluten-free if you have an intolerance.
+It’s best to use elbow or another small pasta such as ditali or small pasta shells.
+I like to use whole grain pasta for some extra goodness, or you can use gluten-free if you have an intolerance.

 Yes!
 To do so, brown the sausage in a pan.
 Add the sausage and the rest of ingredients (except the pasta) to your slow cooker and cook on the “low” setting for 6-8 hours.
 Add pasta the last 15 minutes of cooking and turn the heat to “high.”
 Serve warm.